Museum Mouth

 Museum Mouth is a band that originated in Southport, North Carolina, in 2009.
 It consists of three members: Karl Kuehn who also played in the band Family Bike (drums, vocals), Kory Urban (bass), and Morgan Roberts (guitar).
 Originally, Savannah Levin played bass and provided vocals but left the band in September 2010.
 Their band name is a reference to a line in the song "Little League" by Cap'n Jazz.
 Their musical genres include pop punk and rock.
 Museum Mouth is one of the more famous and long lasting bands to come out of the Wilmington DIY scene.
-Most of their music is downloadable for free from Bandcamp.

 "Tears In My Beer", "Sexy But Not Happy", and "Alex I Am Nothing" received four-star reviews from Punknews.org.